yellowmessenger/documentation/docs/cookbooks/inbox/ticketclose-message.md

 ---
-title : Display a message or/and trigger an action when chat is closed sidebar_label : End of the live chat
+title : Display a message or/and trigger an action when a live chat is closed sidebar_label : End of the live chat
 ---